 I recently posted a story about the Charles River Museum of Industry and Innovation.
 This small gem of a museum traces the American industrial revolution from 1813 to mid-20th Century, and is housed in a historic mill complex here in Waltham.

 As I went about taking pictures for the story, I noticed various antique machines and machine parts lurking in corners of the museum, which I felt were of visual interest in their own right.
 So I took photographs of them, which I present here.

-The third, and last two images are of an 1857 horse-drawn fire engine with a steam powered tank, which shot water through the hoses to a height of 150-200 feet.
+In the fourth and fifth rows down, are images of an 1857 horse-drawn fire engine with a steam powered tank, which shot water through the hoses to a height of 150-200 feet.

-My story about the museum can be found at The Mill.
+My extensive story about the museum can be found at The Mill.